Malobika8/All-In-One/Java-BackToBasics/Multi-Threading/Locks-Ch-8.md

 ```

 2. **Features of Explicit Locks:**
-   - `tryLock()` — Try to acquire the lock without blocking.
+   - `tryLock()` — Try to acquire the lock without blocking. tryLock() attempts to acquire the lock without blocking.
+It’s like asking if the lock is available, and if it is, you take it.
+If it’s not available, you don’t wait — you just move on.
    - `tryLock(long timeout, TimeUnit unit)` — Wait for a certain amount of time to acquire the lock.
    - `lockInterruptibly()` — Allows the thread to be interrupted while waiting for the lock.
+If the waiting thread is interrupted, it no longer waits.
    - Supports **fairness** — Ensures the longest waiting thread gets the lock next if fairness is set to `true`.

 ```java